tarwn/lessthandot-hugo/blogs/content/posts/2016-12-26-transactional-replication-in-availability-groups-to-azure-sql-database-part-1-planning.md

 EXEC @installed = sys.sp_MS_replication_installed;
 SELECT @installed;</pre>

 In the AG, all the replicas must be readable.
-If they aren’t, the distributor can’t read them, and the setup won’t work.
+If they aren't, the distributor can't read them, and the setup won't work.

 The distribution database should not be on a replica server.
-If that server is lost and the HA of the AG kicks in, you’ve lost a huge part of your replication strategy.
+If that server is lost and the HA of the AG kicks in, you've lost a huge part of your replication strategy.
 Your distribution database needs to reside on a SQL Server that is outside of your AG.

 The service accounts for the engine and Agent on all publishers, distributor, and subscribers must be Windows accounts.
-Don’t do this with NT Service accounts.
+Don't do this with NT Service accounts.
 Also, make sure the accounts have minimum permissions or you may get SSPI errors.
 (Described at <https://cmatskas.com/fixing-error-cannot-generate-sspi-context-after-changing-sql-service-account/>.)

 The service account of the Log Reader Agent must be a db_owner in the publication database.
 As a matter of fact, there are a whole lot of rules about service accounts and permissions.
 Read <a href="https://msdn.microsoft.com/en-us/library/ms151227.aspx" target="_blank">Replication Agent Security Model</a> and apply all these rules.
 Do not just automatically make accounts sysadmin and local admins.
 It will be hard and frustrating – but your setup needs to be secure.